limuy2022/trc/rust/README.md

 ## Provide translation for this project

-The project use GNU Gettext lib tool to provide I18N(Internationalization) and L10N(localiation) support for the Trc.
+The project use rust-i18n to provide I18N(Internationalization) and L10N(localiation) support for the Trc.

-If you want to help us to add more translation,please see [Trc translation Guide](docs/developer/translation.md)
+You can do it following the docs about rust-i18n